TENNESSEE HISTORY Classroom

 old man recanted the battle where he had sustained his wounds all those years ago.
 He asked the final questions on the form

-account and they both nodded yes.
-The doctor pushed the form across the desk where Keelan made his "X" under the date of the
+and they both nodded yes.
+The doctor pushed the form across the desk where Keelan made his "X" under the date of the petition.
+The

-The next week a Bristol Law Court Deputy Clerk named Brewer accepted the application and pulled out another form
+next week a Bristol Law Court Deputy Clerk named Brewer accepted the application and pulled out another form for Taylor and

-for Taylor and Frasier to sign onto verifying Keelan’s service in the Confederate Army.
-At the bottom of the form the
+Frasier to sign onto verifying Keelan’s service in the Confederate Army.
+At the bottom of the form the Deputy Clerk,

-him, at the time he received the wound mentioned in his deposition, was one of the most heroic acts performed by any one during
+time he received the wound mentioned in his deposition, was one of the most heroic acts performed by any one during the late

 Keelan’s application was approved and the small pension